Minnesota CREP Guidance Materials

-MN CREP Expiring CRP Release (docx): Over 200,000 acres of CRP are set to expire this year and MN CREP is an available option for enrollment.
+MN CREP Expiring CRP News Release (docx): Over 96,000 acres of CRP are set to expire this year and MN CREP is an available option for enrollment.
 Use this template to inform landowners in your District.

-MN CREP Six Things Handout (docx): Do you have an upcoming event and need something to promote MN CREP?
+MN CREP Five Things Handout (docx): Do you have an upcoming event and need something to promote MN CREP?
 We’ve created a handout with six reasons for people to sign up for MN CREP.

 MN CREP Radio Ad (docx): Need help with advertising MN CREP locally?
 Download a template for a 30 second radio spot for use in your area.
 Fill in your name and contact information and you’re all set!